Semrush helps you:

 Enter: Qwoted.

-This platform has been giving HARO a run for its money for years, specializing in top-tier publications.
+This platform specializes in top-tier publications.
+And has given HARO a run for its money for years.

 But is it worth the hefty price tag?
 Let’s find out.